hadeel253/Music-Generation-with-WaveGAN/README.md

 - In the second experiment, we limited the dataset to only the **blues** genre class, providing us with only 100 samples for training and validation.
 Augmentation was applied to increase the diversity and generalizability of the model, and the music was segmented into 1-second segments.

 Augmented music and generated music samples and are available to listen to [here](https://hadeel253.github.io/Music-Generation-with-WaveGAN/).
+Future work is intended to improve the quality of samples including using label conditioning and either a simpler dataset or a better suited model for the task.

 This work is intended for **research purposes** only.